lemonarc/francis-terry/_posts/2018-12-01-blog-a-quick-trip-to-ireland.md

 </ul>

 <p>
 	Some hours later I staggered to bed.
 When I awoke the intense green of my room became evident.
-When I say green, I don’t mean some tasteful grey/green from a Farrow and Ball paint chart, I mean proper green, like the green from Barbar the King of the Elephants’ suit.
+When I say green, I don’t mean some tasteful grey/green from a Farrow and Ball paint chart, I mean proper green, like the green from Babar the King of the Elephants’ suit.
 The Irish have a taste for these extreme colours.
 A fashion started perhaps by Mariga Guinness who famously painted the Knight of Glin’s drawing room a dark inky blue.
 These colours appear so confident and unselfconscious, nowadays highly paid interior decorators presumably earn a fortune specifying this rather outré palette but I imagine (and hope) that this particular green was chosen during a hurried trip to a nearby hardware store and this was the only shade they had.
 </p>

 <ul class="list">